 How can Stratboost help after the script is written?

-Stratboost helps you turn the script into content assets, including visuals, video concepts, captions and supporting short-form content ideas.
+Stratboost helps you turn the script into visuals, video clips, captions, AI photo-to-video content and supporting short-form ideas.